- 01Holding properties in your personal name creates a domino effect — one lawsuit can topple your entire portfolio and personal assets

 Privacy vs. Secrecy: The Corporate Transparency Act

-Action step: Log into fincen.gov and ensure every entity you own has filed its BOI report.
+Action step: Log into fincen.gov and confirm every entity you own has filed its BOI report.
+The $500/day penalty clock doesn't pause while you figure it out.

-- Draw your map.
-Take a blank sheet of paper and draw a box for every property and LLC you own.
-Draw lines connecting who owns what.
-If the lines point directly to you, you've got work to do.
+- Draw your structure.
+Grab a blank sheet and draw a box for every property and LLC you own.
+Draw lines showing who owns what.
+If every line points directly to you personally, you have work to do.

 - File your BOI report.
-Log into fincen.gov immediately.
+Go to fincen.gov now.
 Avoid the $500/day penalty.

-- Evaluate your scale.
+- Match your scale.
 Under 10 units?
-Hub and Spoke.
-Over 10 units a year?
-Research the Series LLC.
+Hub and Spoke with individual spoke LLCs.
+Over 10 units per year in series-friendly states?
+Research the Series LLC with your attorney.

 Resources Mentioned

-- Episode 105 — S-Corp vs LLC: The New Math of Tax Savings
+- S-Corp vs. LLC: The New Math of Tax Savings — Episode 105 on choosing the right entity for your tax situation

 An LLC is a business structure that separates your personal assets from your investment properties, so a lawsuit or debt tied to one property can't reach your home, savings, or retirement accounts.